shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/01 - Use Responsive Design with Bootstrap Containers/README.md

-## Step 13: Add Font Awesome Icons to outr Buttons
+## Step 13: Add Font Awesome Icons to our Buttons

 ### Task